zardini123/MacSystemConsoleLogger4JUCE/README.md

 # MacSystemConsoleLogger4JUCE

-A small &amp; simple JUCE-module that inherits from juce::Logger and redirects Log messages to NSLog.
-This will make them appear in the OS X Console.app
+A small &amp; simple JUCE-module that redefines the JUCE [DBG macro](https://docs.juce.com/master/group__juce__core-system.html#ga679635952a5d2eb25f3b31398f0fcc25) to also output to the built in macOS application _Console.app_.

-To use it just add a private `MacSystemConsoleLogger macSystemConsoleLogger;` to your JUCEApplication class and add the line `Logger::setCurrentLogger (&macSystemConsoleLogger);` to the constructor.
-Now `Logger::writeToLog ("foo")` will result in an output of that string to the OS X Log that might be viewed through your system's Console.app and to the XCode console while running in the IDE.
-For fallback compatibility, it will invoke an output to stderr on all other platforms.

-On destruction, the instance will check if it's still the current Logger.
-If that's true, it will automatically reassign a nullptr to the current Logger so that it falls back into it's default state.
-If you changed to another logger during the MacSystemConsoleLogger's lifetime, nothing will happen.
+This repository is a forked from [JanosGit](https://github.com/JanosGit/MacSystemConsoleLogger4JUCE).
+JanosGit's original MacSystemConsoleLogger4JUCE method was to create a class that inherits from juce::Logger and redirects Log messages to NSLog.
+JanosGit's method required managing a object instance, and was recommended set [Logger::setCurrentLogger](https://docs.juce.com/master/classLogger.html#a5855a0341fc4f6ceb5418879fd685277) to the MacSystemConsoleLogger4JUCE logger.
+This method presented here does not require the user to do any object allocation, and instead use the `DBG()` macro as normally intended to debug.